QAston/md-wiki-public/software-eng/tools/vscode.md

     - build tasks
 - rust analyzer
     - better than rust plugin, incompatible with it
+    - couldn't execute cargo watch usually means that the directory rustanalyzer-target doesn't have right ownership
     - if the analyzer build conflicts/blocks regular build, move it to a separate dir using local `.vscode/settings.json`:
 ```json
 {